DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Sort Data/20 Sort in Code.md

-Use a column's [sortOrder](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#sortOrder) property to specify sort order of the column values.
+Use a column's [sortOrder](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#sortOrder) property to specify the sort order for column values.
 You can also specify the [sortIndex](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#sortIndex) property for this column to sort data by multiple columns.
-If the [sortIndex](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#sortIndex) property is not specifies, each sorted column gets a sort index according to its position in the [columns](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/) array.
+If the [sortIndex](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#sortIndex) property is not specified, each sorted column gets a sort index according to its position in the [columns](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/) array.
 To show column sort indexes in the column headers, set the [showSortIndexes](/api-reference/_hidden/dxGanttSorting/showSortIndexes.md '/Documentation/ApiReference/UI_Components/dxGantt/Configuration/sorting/#showSortIndexes') property to **true**.

-The following code sorts data by the "Start" and then by the "End" column:
+The following code sorts data by the "Start" and "End" columns:

 ---